Infinite-size density matrix renormalization group with parallel Hida's algorithm: Conclusions

-Third, our parallel iDMRG is compatible with other parallel algorithms, such as those used to parallelize over different terms in the Hamiltonian~\cite{chan2004} and the block diagonalization of a matrix with respect to the quantum number~\cite{Hager2004795,Kurashige2009}.
+Third, our parallel iDMRG is compatible with other parallel algorithms, such as those used for parallelization over different terms in the Hamiltonian~\cite{chan2004} and the block diagonalization of a matrix with respect to the quantum number~\cite{Hager2004795,Kurashige2009}.
 We expect that our parallel iDMRG and its extensions can be used in a variety of other quantum systems.